-- they have experienced sexual abuse or exploitation - they are former or current beneficiaries of a reintegration program - they are aged between 18 and 25 years old - they voluntarily consent and agree to take part in the study
+- they have experienced sexual abuse or exploitation; - they are former or current beneficiaries of a reintegration program; - they are aged between 18 and 25 years old; - they voluntarily consent and agree to take part in the study.

-UYDEL has identified 3 groups of youth participants, each time with the same process:
+UYDEL identified 3 groups of research participants, each time with the same process:

-- Consultation of the UYDEL data base or alumni records between 2014 and 2017 - Definition of the target groups criteria, regarding sex, age, having been successfully reintegrated - Mobilization of participants who were taken through the risk assessment, a total of 18 females were selected, and 8 young men
+- Consultation of the UYDEL database or alumni records between 2014 and 2017; - Definition of the target groups' criteria in terms of sex, age, and having been successfully reintegrated; - Mobilization of participants who were taken through the risk assessment.

+A total of 18 young women and 8 young men were selected.
 All the research participants have experience of sexual exploitation.
 All are former beneficiaries of UYDEL programs who have been reintegrated for a year.
 The participants consented voluntarily, seeking permission from employers to attend the research for the agreed days.
-During the day of the discussions, the youth had to re-confirm consent of their involvement in the discussion which they all did by signing the consent forms.
+During the day of the discussions, the youth had to re-confirm consent of their involvement in the discussion, which they all did by signing the consent forms.

-• Research sites
+Research sites

-Research participants came from urban slum areas in Kampala the capital city of Uganda.
+Research participants came from urban slum areas in Kampala, the capital city of Uganda.